Phantas0s/devdash/README.md

 [![google analytics example DevDash configuration](./example/img/mix-1.png)](https://raw.githubusercontent.com/Phantas0s/devdash/master/example/img/mix-1.png)

-# Why using DevDash?
+## Why using DevDash?

-* Pull the data and display it in cool diagrams (or widgets) using YAML / JSON config, from:
+* Pull the data and display it in cool widgets using YAML / JSON config, from:
     * Your own computer.
 From your own scripts / command lines too!
     * A remote computer via SSH
     * Github